 NOTE: It is best to do ONLY what you have been specifically permitted to do.
+If you have not been give explicit permission, DON'T DO IT!

 AGREEMENT FOR COMPUTERS AND TECHNOLOGY USE AGREEMENT FOR ON-LINE SERVICES

 In consideration for the privilege of using the Frontier Central Schools' Computer Systems and in consideration for having access to information contained on it and accessible through it, I hereby release the Frontier Central School District's Board of Education, the Systems operator, administration and staff from any and all claims of any nature or form arising from my use, misuse or inability to use the Frontier Central Schools' computer systems.